 Dating as far back as 1635, Brussels is the home of chocolate.

 Why We Love Day of the Flemish Community

 It celebrates the victory of the town militia

 The cities in Flanders revolted against French rule because they were unhappy with two years of the French military occupation.
 The battle marks the unexpectedly powerful victory of the soldiers who were untrained and simple civilians.

 Bruges is the Venice of the North

-It is one of the most beautiful cities of Europe with a charming medieval ambiance, home to New Concert Hall and listed on the UNESCO World Heritage List.
+It is one of the most beautiful cities in Europe with a charming medieval ambiance, home to New Concert Hall, and listed on the UNESCO World Heritage List.

 Brussels is also a part of Flanders’ cities

 We all love the cuisine of Brussels and so does Belgium.
 It’s the economic, political, and cultural capital of Belgium and the headquarters of various global enterprises.